ppaml-op3/insomnia/docs/guide.md

 local defns in ModelExpr : ModelType
 ```

-Note that the model type is required and may not mention any of the local defns.
+Note that the model type is required and may not mention any of the local
+definitions.

 ## Module sealing ##